-As a hard core chocoholic myself, I hereby dub this dark chocolate vegan fudge one of the best chocolate treats out there and so perfect for the holidays!
+As a hard core chocoholic myself, I hereby dub this dark chocolate vegan fudge one of the best sweet treat out there and so perfect for the holidays!

 It has some serious chocolate flavor which is further complemented with flaky sea salt and a subtle hint of nut butter.
-A small square will but that chocolate sweet tooth to rest!
+It's made with super simple ingredients too.
+A small square will put that chocolate sweet tooth to rest!

 - Made vegan, dairy free, and gluten free

 - Made with real chocolate and wholesome ingredients

 - Takes less than 15 minutes to prepare

 - Kid approved

 - Dark chocolate chips - The base of the fudge.
 I used these dark chocolate vegan chocolate chips.
 Any chocolate chips will work depending on your dietary needs.

 - Coconut milk - Helps create a creamy texture.
 Use full fat coconut milk with the cream at the top of the can.